fabric/fabric/sites/www/troubleshooting.rst

       Fabric versions sometimes have different Paramiko dependencies - so to try older Paramikos you may need to downgrade Fabric as well.

+* **Make sure Fabric is really the problem.** If your problem is in the behavior or output of a remote command, try recreating it without Fabric
+  involved:

+    * Find out the exact command Fabric is executing on your behalf:

+        - In 2.x and up, activate command echoing via the ``echo=True`` keyword argument, the ``run.echo`` config setting, or the ``-e`` CLI option.
+        - In 1.x, run Fabric with ``--show=debug`` and look for ``run:`` or ``sudo:`` lines.

+    * Execute the command in an interactive remote shell first, to make sure it works for a regular human; this will catch issues such as errors in command construction.
+    * If that doesn't find the issue, run the command over a non-shell SSH session, e.g. ``ssh yourserver "your command"``.
+Depending on your settings and Fabric version, you may want to use ``ssh -T`` (disable PTY) or ``-t`` (enable PTY) to most closely match how Fabric is executing the command.

 * **Enable Paramiko-level debug logging.** If your issue is in the lower level Paramiko library, it can help us to see the debug output Paramiko prints.
 At top level in your fabfile, add the following::